-1. Drop grow mix (coco disk) in container; slowly add 2.5 cups of warm water (20 fl. oz. or 0.6 liter).
-Stir mixture to aerate and drain if necessary.
+1. Drop grow mix (coco disk) in container, slowly add 2.5 cups warm water (0.6 Liters).
+Stir the prepared mixture to aerate and drain if necessary.

 Caution: Do not eat ornamental bulbs.
 Protect all surfaces from product as condensation, staining or scratching may occur.

-How to care for Amaryllis once they have bloomed?*
+How to care for Paperwhites once they have bloomed?*

 *Please note that we do not guarantee that this product will bloom for a second time.